-I AM A CONNECTOR.
+I AM A life educator.
+I am a connector.
 I CULTIVATE AND SUPPORT REAL, RAW, AUTHENTIC RELATIONSHIPS.

 FOUNDER – LET'S BE REAL COMMUNITY CREATOR– CHAMPIONS OF CHANGE PROGRAM BLOGGER – LET’S SIT LOOSELY WITH THAT HAPPINESS CAREER PLANNER SENIOR EQUITY ADVISOR COMMUNICATION MENTOR COMBAT FITNESS LEADER SEXUAL ETHICS EDUCATOR

 When I sit down to write why I have started Let’s be real, my fingers rest on the keyboard and I wonder what I could possibly tell you in a couple of paragraphs that would help you understand my passion and purpose.

 I would say this project was born when I decided to take a sabbatical from work, taking some long service leave to purely work on my mindset and happiness.